biwalsh72/ncah-game/README.md

 ### Installing

-Dev server on port 8080 will automatically start when "npm start" command is used.
+Dev server (w/ live editing) on port 8080 will automatically start when "npm start" command is used.

 ## Running the tests